Resistance to change…

 Above Dove Lake, on the Overland Track, Cradle Mountain, Tasmania

 Before you give up on them, or let frustration drive a wedge too deep, I want to offer a leadership lens that I’ve found useful.
-One grounded in psychology, not politics.
+It’s grounded in psychology, not politics.
+And it offers a way to see resistance not as defiance, but as self-protection.

-It’s an idea that I found in the book Immunity to Change, developed by Harvard psychologists Robert Kegan and Lisa Lahey.
+The insight comes from the book Immunity to Change, within which is a framework developed by Harvard psychologists Robert Kegan and Lisa Lahey.
 And it explains why smart, good, even loving people can become fiercely resistant to change … even when the facts are clear, and even when they say they want something better.

 Photographic art - from my, as of yet unfinished, wooden sculpture of Icarus